Group-Sparse Smoothing for Longitudinal Models with Time-Varying Coefficients: Introduction

+TV-Select addresses structural identification in longitudinal VCMs.
+Each coefficient is decomposed into a constant mean and a centered deviation, and time variation is identified through nonzero deviation blocks on an $L_2$-normalized effective spline basis.
+The convex criterion combines block sparsity and roughness regularization and is solved by cyclic proximal-gradient updates with explicit Lipschitz step sizes and a KKT stopping rule.
+The theoretical results include estimation and blockwise function bounds, exact recovery of the time-varying set, rates for smooth refitting, consistent separation of zero and constant effects, and cluster-robust post-selection inference through an oracle-equivalent one-step estimator.
+The simulation design uses a common data-generating mechanism, preprocessing rule, tuning protocol, and set of evaluation metrics across methods.
+Because the $p$ constant components are unpenalized, the present theory requires a full-column-rank $\bar{\mathbf X}$ and $p+s_vq_e=o(n_\bullet)$.
+When baseline covariates are time invariant within subject, $\operatorname{rank}(\bar{\mathbf X})\le N$, so the scope additionally requires $p<N$ and does not include the ultra-high-dimensional regime.

 The rest of the paper is organized as follows.
-Section~\ref{sec:2} introduces the model, the decomposition, and the doubly penalized estimator.
-Section~\ref{sec:3} presents an efficient optimization algorithm based on block updates.
-Section~\ref{sec:4} establishes estimation error bounds and structural recovery guarantees.
-Section~\ref{sec:5} reports simulation studies across multiple scenarios and sample sizes.
-Section~\ref{sec:6} illustrates the method on a real dataset with clearly documented provenance.
-Section~\ref{sec:7} concludes with discussion and possible extensions.
+Section~\ref{sec:2} introduces the model, the structural decomposition, and the penalized estimator.
+Section~\ref{sec:3} gives the block proximal-gradient algorithm, and Section~\ref{sec:4} develops the asymptotic results.
+Sections~\ref{sec:5} and \ref{sec:6} contain the simulation study and Sleep-EDF application, respectively.
+Section~\ref{sec:7} concludes with discussion and extensions.